 - a statement made in public, which can be attributed to a specific person (e.g. a politician or campaigner) or organisation (e.g. a report)

 - an assertion or allegation that can be validated or refuted (to a degree)

 - based on past or present actions (i.e. not speculative about the future)

 New claims and information can be submitted via an online form or email: firstname.lastname@example.org

 We may not check every claim suggested to us, but we promise to read all.
 It helps if you provide as much information as possible, such as date, source, and any particular reason why you’re skeptical of the claim.
-While we will acknowledge receipt of your claim, we may not be able to reply how far we process it.
+We may not be able to reply how far we process submitted claims.

 Where possible, we will attempt to contact the person/organisation who made the claim, to verify the accuracy of the statement of the claim.
 We will investigate any sources that the claimant provides.

 In our research, we are aware of the variable standards of quality, and we will verify the methodology applied.
 For example, information provided by a statutory statistical agency may take less time to validate than a dial-in telephone survey to a radio programme.

 We seek out sources of evidence that could contradict our developed conclusion, and we provide source links to all cited evidence that supports as well as refutes the claim.